10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 I came across an article of a candidate's experience with interviewing with Google.
 The impression I got from his words is that he's got great experience and he will still feel happy and lucky to have interviewed with google even he got rejected eventually.

-His experience sheds light on the general positive recruiting experience from Google.
+His experience sheds some light on the general positive recruiting experience by Google.
 I have seen similar testimonials before here and there.
-I myself echo that from my experience.
-I then burst with lot of thoughts around tech interviews.
-I have been on both sides of interviews and I have done decent amount of interviews on each side.
-It maybe worth putting down a few points.
+I myself echo to that from my experience.
+I then burst out thoughts around tech interviews, which is kinda an overdue topic I wanted to blog about.
+In addition, I have been on both sides of interviews and I have done decent amount of interviews on each side.
+I might as well put down a few points for whatever is worth.

->Disclaimer - In the light of how things - all things - generally work, interview is broad topic.
-Below is a brief (read lazy) summary of whats on top of my mind on this subject.
+> Disclaimer: In the light of how things - all things - generally work, interview is a broad topic.
+Below is a brief (reads lazy) summary of what is on top of my mind on this subject.
 In particular, this is around tech interviews.
-More narrowly, it is around tech roles like SWE (Software Engineer), data engineers, data science, or similar that asks for coding in interviews.
+More narrowly, it is around tech roles like SWE (Software Engineer), data engineers, data science, or similar roles that ask for coding.

 ## methodologies

 ### standardized

-Standardized interviews of algorithmic questions.
+Standardized interviews of algorithmic questions is trending.

 Typically, it starts with a phone screening, one engineer shares an online coding screen with candidate, where a candidate is asked to write code.
-The candidate will be moved on to onsite if he/she/? did well, and onsite takes forms of in-person whiteboard coding, system design, and sometimes behavior.
-In principle, a full onsite takes combo of these 3 types of interviews, and often weighed towards one particular type for each level of hire needs.
-Pratically, a SWE interview, say an onsite of 5 rounds, can consist of 4 algorithmic problem solving rounds, 1 design round, and 1 behavior round.
+The candidate will be moved on to onsite if he/she/? did well, and onsite takes forms of in-person whiteboard coding, system design, and sometimes behaviorial.
+In principle, a full onsite takes a combo of these 3 types of interviews, and often weighed towards one particular type for different level and kind of hire needs.
+Pratically, a SWE interview, say an onsite of 5 rounds, can consist of 4 algorithmic problem solving rounds, 1 design round, or 1 behavior round.
 Depends on the target level, it may remove the design round for new grad, or replace some coding rounds with more design rounds to weigh heavier towards design ability assessment for more senior hires.
 Engineering manager or higher levels are not in scope of this discussion, the general principle probably